 Future of the project

-Because Moorhen Flats is adjacent to planned future growth areas, many new opportunities exist, including improved access and safety.
-N4C is also hoping for positive ecological outcomes such as improved water quality and habitat connectivity.
-Landscape architect Ashley Nicholson developed a strategic plan for Moorhen Flats, which you can download below.
-A key element of this plan is daylighting Kingfisher Creek, which is currently piped under the ground.
-Daylighting the creek would allow for better aquatic ecology and higher water quality; the area would also become a stepping stone for the community to engage with Moorhen Flats itself.
+Because Moorhen Flats is adjacent to planned future growth areas, many new opportunities and challenges will present themselves.
+N4C is hoping for positive ecological outcomes such as improved water quality and habitat connectivity.
+A key goal for the area is daylighting Kingfisher Creek, which is currently piped under the ground upstream of Moorhen Flats.
+Daylighting the creek would allow for better aquatic ecology and higher water quality; a series of parks along the creek would create green stepping stones for the community to engage with Moorhen Flats itself.

 Where is Moorhen Flats?